unparalleled-js/docs-1/connectors/wrike/copy-folder-action.md

     <tr>
       <td>Add assignees to copied tasks</td>
       <td>
         Add users to the task responsible list in the new folder.
-You can define users with a sourcelist or manually input the user ID.
+You can define users with a source list or manually input their user ID.
       </td>
     </tr>
     <tr>
       <td>Remove assignees to copied tasks</td>
       <td>
-        Remove userm the tas frosk responsible list in the new folder.
-You can define users with a sourcelist or manually input the user ID.
+        Remove users from the task responsible list in the new folder.
+You can define users with a source list or manually input their user ID.
       </td>
     </tr>
     <tr>